Jumballaya/buffwrap/README.md

 BufferWrap makes it easy to deal with a buffer of structured data.
 This could be particles in a particle system, messages passed from web workers, information from a WebGPU compute pipeline, lighting data in a uniform buffer, etc. etc.

+# TODO
+1. Add the id to the proxied struct

 ## Examples

 ### Basic